Have questions about First Steps Recovery? We're here to help.

 Addiction and mental health are serious issues that affect just about everyone the world over.
-Though treatments for addiction have been around for a long time, they are constantly changing and improving to provide a wider scope of coverage and to give affected people the best tools for recovering and regaining control over their lives and desires.
+Though treatment programs for addiction have been around for a long time, they are constantly changing and improving.
+The goal is to provide a wider scope of coverage and to give affected people the best tools for sustained recovery.

-Experiential therapy is a form of therapy that encourages patients to confront and explore their emotions through experiences, hence the name.
-It’s not your typical sit-down-and-talk kind of therapy.
+Experiential therapy is a form of therapy that encourages patients to confront and explore their emotions through experiences.
+It’s not your typical sit-and-talk therapy.
 Instead, it involves activities like role-playing, guided imagery, and even outdoor adventures.
-This therapy has shown promising results in treating addiction.

-Experiential therapy, in simple terms, is a therapeutic approach that uses experiences to help individuals process and heal from various issues.
-Rather than sitting in a room and talking endlessly about your feelings, you will participate in activities that express your emotions and thoughts physically.
+Experiential therapy is a therapeutic approach that uses experiences to help individuals process issues and heal.
+Rather than sitting in a room and talking about feelings, you will participate in activities that express your emotions and thoughts physically.

 This form of therapy involves activities that engage the senses, emotions, and body.
 These activities could range from role-playing and guided imagery to outdoor adventures and expressive arts.
 The idea is to create a safe environment where individuals can confront their emotions and behaviors head-on.

-The beauty of experiential therapy is that it allows you to tap into your subconscious and reveal deeply hidden layers of unresolved issues and emotions, much like peeling an onion.
+The beauty of experiential therapy is that it allows people to tap into your subconscious and reveal deeply hidden layers of unresolved issues and emotions.
 Engaging in these activities will allow you to gain new insights, develop healthier coping mechanisms, and ultimately, foster personal growth.

 In the context of addiction, experiential therapy can be particularly effective.
 It provides a unique way for you to confront your addiction, understand its root causes, and develop strategies to overcome it.

-There are several types of experiential therapy used in the treatment of addiction.
-Let’s dive into some of them:
+There are several types of experiential therapy used in the treatment of addiction, including:

-Art therapy is an addiction treatment where those recovering use creative art-making to express feelings and thoughts that are hard to put into words.
+Art therapy is an addiction treatment that uses creative art-making to express feelings and thoughts that are hard to put into words.
 This therapy allows you to explore and address issues related to your addiction.
-Such activity allows you to feel safe and comfortable, especially if you find it difficult to discuss these issues in regular talking therapy sessions.
-Art therapy benefits people suffering from underlying mental health conditions who may struggle with verbalizing their emotions.
-Don’t worry if you happen to have no artistic talent whatsoever: the key is a willingness to engage in the process.
+It can allow individuals to feel safe and comfortable, especially if you find it difficult to discuss these issues in regular talk therapy sessions.
+Art therapy benefits people suffering from mental health conditions who may struggle with verbalizing their emotions.
+Artistic talent doesn’t matter; the key is a willingness to engage in the process.

-Equine therapy, also known as horse-assisted therapy, involves regular interaction and engagement with a horse to meet therapeutic goals.
-It’s not just about horseback riding, but also about caring for, feeding, and grooming the horses.
+Equine therapy, also known as horse-assisted therapy, involves regular interaction and engagement with horses to meet therapeutic goals.
+It’s not just about horseback riding, but caring for, feeding, and grooming the horses.

 Equine therapy helps in addiction treatment by: